 While you may have a degree in Accounting, it doesn’t mean you need to go into a career in Accounting.
-But it does give you access to a whole swathe of potential finance careers, which those who didn’t go to University might have to work a little harder to get access to.
+But it does give you access to a whole swathe of potential finance careers, which those who didn’t go to university might have to work a little harder to get access to.

-Because you can prove you have at least a ‘good understanding’ of finance due to the fancy piece of paper you got when you graduated University, employers will be more likely to interview you for finance roles with some element of confidence.
+Because you can prove you have at least a good understanding of finance due to the fancy piece of paper you got when you graduated from University, employers will be more likely to interview you for finance roles with some element of confidence.
 As opposed to a School Leaver who says on their CV they’re interested in finance.
 While technically the school leaver could know just as much as you, the unfortunate reality is that employers take a degree certificate with my certainty than a claim of knowledge on a CV.

 If you are interested in getting a degree in Accounting and Finance, then take a look at this top 10 Universities list for Unis in the UK which offer Accounting with Finance.